 This function is used to set the retransmitting policy of the system for the received DHCP request message which contains option82.

-The drop mode means that if the message has option82, then the system will drop it without processing; keep mode means that the system will keep the original option82 segment in the message, and forward it to the server to process; replace mode means that the system will replace the option 82 segment in the existing message with its own option 82, and forward the message to the server to process.
+- The drop mode means that if the message has option82, then the system will drop it without processing. - The keep mode means that the system will keep the original option82 segment in the message, and forward it to the server to process - The replace mode means that the system will replace the option 82 segment in the existing message with its own option 82, and forward the message to the server to process.

 Option82 Port Setting screens in Figure 4-9-46 & Figure 4-9-47 appear.

 Object Description

-• Port Select port for this drop down list.
+• Port Select port from this drop-down list

-• Enable Enable or disable option82 function on port.
+• Enable Enable or disable option82 function on port

-Allow Untrusted Select modes for this drop down list.
+Allow Untrusted Select modes from this drop-down list.
 The following modes are available:

 ■ Drop

 ■ Кеер

 ■ Replace

-Object Description • Port The switch port number of the logical port. • Enable Display the current status Allow Untrusted Display the current untrusted mode
+Object Description • Port The switch port number of the logical port • Enable Display the current status Allow Untrusted Display the current untrusted mode